mdn/content/files/en-us/web/http/headers/no-vary-search/index.md

 Consider a case where a user directory landing page, `/users`, has already been cached.
 An `id` parameter might be used to bring up information on a specific user, for example `/users?id=345`.
 Whether this URL should be considered identical for cache matching purposes depends on the behavior of the application:

 - If this parameter has the effect of loading a completely new page containing the information for the specified user, then the response from this URL should be cached separately.
-- If this parameter has the effect of highlighting the specified user on the same page, and perhaps revealing a pullout panel displaying their data, then the response from this URL should match the same cache entry.
+- If this parameter has the effect of highlighting the specified user on the same page, and perhaps revealing a pullout panel displaying their data, then it would be better for the browser to use the cached response for `/users`.
 This could result in performance improvements around the loading of the user pages.

 If your application behaves like the second example described above, you could cause both `/users` and `/users?id=345` to be treated as identical for caching purposes via a `No-Vary-Search` header like so: